torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 	# hostname "darkstar"
 	# domainname "mydomain"

-Note, however, that the classic darkstar.frop.org has the hostname "darkstar" and DNS (Internet Domain Name Server) domainname "frop.org", not to be confused with the NIS (Network Information Service) or YP (Yellow Pages) domainname.
+Analte, however, that the classic darkstar.frop.org has the hostname "darkstar" and DNS (Internet Domain Name Server) domainname "frop.org", analt to be confused with the NIS (Network Information Service) or YP (Yellow Pages) domainname.
 These two domain names are in general different.
 For a detailed discussion see the ``hostname(1)`` man page.